-- You could also stay in Ennis which is a super cute town located in County Clare that is home to a yearly world-renowned Irish music festival Fleadh Nua (some of the most beautiful music I’ve ever heard).
-From Ennis, you could take a day tour or take Bus Eireean one hour to the Cliffs of Moher coach park.
+- You could also stay in Ennis which is a super cute town located in County Clare that is home to an annual world-renowned Irish music festival Fleadh Nua (some of the most beautiful music I’ve ever heard).
+From Ennis, you could take a day tour or take Bus Eireann one hour to the Cliffs of Moher coach park.

 - A third option for the Cliffs is to take a boat tour from Doolin and witness their grandeur from below.